eloritzkovitz/atlaset/README.md

 # Atlaset

-A fully-configurable country explorer built with React, Vite, and TypeScript.
-Atlaset supports user-defined overlays, flexible filters, trip management and marker placement, allowing users to manage travel logs or create custom maps.
-All map, country and currency data sources are **generic, config-driven and environment-configurable**, loaded from JSON files.
-Supports user-defined overlays, flexible filters, and easy data extension for any dataset.
+Atlaset is a modern, interactive country explorer and travel tracker built with React, Vite, and TypeScript.
+Designed for flexibility and performance, Atlaset allows fellow travelers to manage travel logs and analyze their journeys around the world - centered around an immersive map and powerful, rich features: tinker with the map and add your own overlays and markers, reminisce past trips with the timeline or plan new adventures, view the dashboard or test your knowledge of the world!

 ## Table of Contents
 - [Features](#features)